MIPS/gcc/gcc/config/stormy16/stormy16.md

 ;; the epilogue.
-Using an epilogue insn is favored compared to putting ;; all of the instructions in the TARGET_ASM_FUNCTION_EPILOGUE macro, ;; since it allows the scheduler to intermix instructions with the ;; restires of the caller saved registers.
+Using an epilogue insn is favored compared to putting ;; all of the instructions in the TARGET_ASM_FUNCTION_EPILOGUE macro, ;; since it allows the scheduler to intermix instructions with the ;; restores of the caller saved registers.
 In some cases, it might be ;; necessary to emit a barrier instruction as the first insn to ;; prevent such scheduling.
 (define_expand "epilogue"